AnkitJangid0117/llm-code-deployer-llm-basic-widget-v1/README.md

 A minimal web project that displays a greeting and a clickable button.

 ## Features
-- Displays "Hello, Project!"
+- Displays "Welcome Back!"
 - Contains a button labeled "Click Me"
+- When the button is pressed:
+  - The button text changes to "Clicked!"
-- Logs "Button clicked" in the console upon clicking
+  - Logs "Button was clicked" in the console

 ## Usage
 Open `index.html` in your web browser to view the page.